 From Vision to Action: Setting SMART Goals for Middle School CTE

-A shared vision is powerful—it unites your school community around a common purpose and gives clarity to what matters most.
-But vision alone won’t move the work forward.
+A shared vision is powerful.
+It unites a school community around a common purpose and provides clarity about what matters most.
+However, vision alone will not move the work forward.
 The next critical step is translating that vision into SMART goals: Specific, Measurable, Achievable, Relevant, and Time-bound.

 SMART goals give your vision legs.
 They provide direction, sharpen focus, and help teams monitor progress along the way.
 Without them, even the most inspiring vision risks remaining abstract.
 With them, middle school Career and Technical Education (CTE) becomes intentional, actionable, and transformative.